OGMelodii/Meebo/README.md

 Buckle up, it’s going to be a bumpy ride through the hilariously chaotic world of Discord!

 And remember, folks, while this bot may be your saving grace, it's also your ticket to unprecedented chaos.

-So if you find yourself wondering why you didn’t just stick to playing video games instead of moderating a digital jungle, well, that’s a question for another day.
+So if you’re feeling brave—or just bored—dive in!

 Happy moderating, or should we say, happy surviving?